-The number of bedrooms in a home critically affects house prices in the UK, unlike some other European countries
+Unlike some other European countries, the number of bedrooms in a home fundamentally affects house prices in the UK.

-Building extensions will usually positively affect your home’s value
+Building extensions will usually positively affect your home’s value.

-Loft conversions are usually a more cost-effective way of adding space
+Loft conversions are usually a more cost-effective way of adding space.

 According to a survey conducted by Halifax back in 2006, the transformation of a loft delivers the best value for money when extending a home.
 Loft conversions to a fully functional room can cost as little as £8,000.
 According to zoopla.co.uk, extra space created by a loft conversion adds up to £20,876 to the average home in Britain, so the work is convenient and cost-effective.
 However, while some homeowners will extend a room, some will create a basement.
 This type of extension – and the associated structural issues it presents – means the total cost of such a project can be as much as £80,000.